 This post was last updated on November 17, 2014 to include new images.

-We had become so accustomed to getting a delicious burger any time we wanted.
+We have become so accustomed to getting delicious burgers, tacos, BBQ, and more any time we want.

 (And, yes, that little patty right there is for one of the kiddos.)